vgavro/samsung-mdc/README.md

   Note: This depends on product and will not work on older versions.

-  ON_TIME/OFF_TIME - Turn ON/OFF display at specific time of day
+  ON_TIME/OFF_TIME: turn ON/OFF display at specific time of day

-  ON_ACTIVE/OFF_ACTIVE - If timer is not active, values are ignored, so there may be only OFF timer, ON timer, or both.
+  ON_ACTIVE/OFF_ACTIVE: if timer is not active, values are ignored, so there may be only OFF timer, ON timer, or both.

-  REPEAT - On which day timer is enabled (combined with HOLIDAY_APPLY and MANUAL_WEEKDAY)
+  REPEAT: On which day timer is enabled (combined with HOLIDAY_APPLY and MANUAL_WEEKDAY)

 Data: